 Suffolk Archaeology regularly holds or supports a variety of public events, ranging from open days and site tours of our excavations, to displays and presentations about our work and the heritage of Suffolk.

 We aim to provide as many opportunities as possible for anyone to find out about what we do, meet members of our team or even see first hand our latest discoveries in the field as they occur.

-If you would like to organise an event, book a talk or presentation, please contact Alex Fisher
+If you would like to organise an event, book a talk or presentation, please contact us.

-Suffolk Archaeology's Jo Caruth will be one of the speakers at the 4th Wheeler Conference, hosted by the Suffolk Institute of Archaeology and History.
-The conference will explore the production of textiles in Suffolk; from the pre-medieval period, through to the medieval woollen cloth industry and silk production in early modern times.
+Suffolk Archaeology's Jo Caruth was a speaker at the 4th Wheeler Conference, hosted by the Suffolk Institute of Archaeology and History, which explored the production of textiles in Suffolk; from the pre-medieval period, through to the medieval woollen cloth industry and silk production in early modern times.